 Your responsibilities as an employer to employees and others

 It is your duty to protect the health, safety and welfare of your employees and other people who might be affected by your business, including customers and contractors who enter the premises to undertake work for you such as cleaners and people undertaking maintenance work.
 You are required to do whatever is reasonably practicable to achieve this.

 The Health and Safety at Work Act etc.1974 (HSWA) sets the framework for health and safety regulations in the workplace.
 The Act places general duties and responsibilities on all people at work, including employers, employees and the self-employed.
 There are two important responsibilities for an employer:

-- You have a wider responsibility to ensure, again so far as is reasonably practicable, the safety of other people who are affected by your business, for example guests, their children and visitors, a casual worker or a contractor.
+- you have a wider responsibility to ensure, again so far as is reasonably practicable, the safety of other people who are affected by your business, for example, customers, casual workers and contractors.

 All the health and safety legislation covered in this section relates to employers, employees, the self-employed and the workplace.